 A "third party signature" is a signature on a key that was made by some other key.
 Most commonly, those are the signatures produced when "signing someone's key", which are the basis for the "Web of Trust".
 For a number of reasons, those signatures are not currently distributed via keys.openpgp.org.

 The killer reason is spam.
 Third party signatures allow attaching arbitrary data to anyone's key, and nothing stops a malicious user from attaching so many megabytes of bloat to a key that it becomes practically unusable.
 Even worse, they could attach offensive or illegal content.

 There are ideas to resolve this issue.
 For example, signatures could be distributed with the signer, rather than the signee.
 Alternatively, we could require cross-signing by the signee before distribution to support a caff-style workflow.
 If there is enough interest, we are open to working with other OpenPGP projects on a solution.

-The keys.openpgp.org service is meant for key distribution and discovery, not as a de-facto CA. Client implementations that want to offer verified communication should rely on their own trust model.
+The keys.openpgp.org service is meant for key distribution and discovery, not as a de facto certification authority.
+Client implementations that want to offer verified communication should rely on their own trust model.

 Unfortunately, there is currently no good way to distribute revocations, that doesn't also reveal the revoked identity itself.
 We don't want to distribute revoked identities, so we can't distribute the identity at all.

 There are proposed solutions to this issue, that allow the distribution of revocations without also revealing the identity itself.
 But so far there is no final specification, or support in any OpenPGP software.
 We hope that a solution will be established in the near future, and will add support on keys.openpgp.org as soon as we can.

 This is a problem with current versions of GnuPG.
 If you attempt to update a key from keys.openpgp.org that contains no identity information, GnuPG will refuse to process the key: